ltejedor/sepiol_storage/README.md

 - Each class can only be registered once
 - Instance registration requires the class to exist
 - All state changes emit appropriate events for tracking

-## Hackathon Robot

-All the materials used to create and control the physical robot during this hackathon.
-We used the [EEZYbotARM model by theGHIZmo](https://www.instructables.com/EEZYbotARM/).